 From January 2021, we are offering local deliveries (Dublin 2, 6, 6W, 7, 8 and 12) via e-cargo bike on Mondays and Thursdays.

-We are hoping to introduce a nationwide delivery service later in 2021 as well.
+We are hoping to introduce more delivery options later in 2021.

 Local delivery via e-cargo bike is €5.